(a) What personal information about you we may collect

 If you are a Client or a prospective client:

-(a) To provide our services effectively to you and conduct our business: to administer our services, including to carry out our obligations arising from any agreements entered into between you and us, which may include passing your data to third parties such as agents or contractors or to our advisors (e.g. legal, financial, business or other advisors); identifying the most suitable Specialists for Engagements with you and identifying other products and services which may be of interest to you.
+(a) To provide our services effectively to you and conduct our business: to administer our services, including to carry out our obligations arising from any agreements entered into between you and us, to prevent any unauthorised access by implementation of proper authentication method (e.g Multi-factor Authentication (MFA) via text message or email) , which may include passing your data to third parties such as agents or contractors or to our advisors (e.g. legal, financial, business or other advisors); identifying the most suitable Specialists for Engagements with you and identifying other products and services which may be of interest to you.

 Use justification: consent, contract performance, legitimate interests (to enable us to perform our obligations and provide our services to you).